benlusamba/nutilities/README.md

 Nutilities

-View the different folders for chosen area of interest, featuring econometric analyses of various data.
+View the different folders for various topics.
+This repository features econometric analyses of structured and unstructured data sources.